Donny Ventrelli: College career

 Ventrelli played college football for the North Dakota Fighting Hawks of the University of North Dakota.
 He was redshirted in 2018.
 He played in ten games, starting eight, as a redshirt freshman in 2019.
-Ventrelli started all seven games at right tackle during the COVID-19 shortened 2020 season.
+Ventrelli started all seven games at right tackle during the Fighting Hawks' COVID-19 shortened 2020 season.
 He started all 11 games in 2021, with the first three games coming at left guard and the final eight at right tackle.
 He started all 12 games at left tackle during the 2022 season, and was also a team captain.
 Ventrelli was named the Missouri Valley Football Conference (MVFC) Offensive Lineman of the Week for November 7 after a 42–7 win over Indiana State.
 He earned second-team All-MVFC honors for his performance during the 2022 season.
 He started all 12 games at left guard as a sixth-year senior in 2023.
 He was a team captain and second-team All-MVFC for the second straight year.
 Ventrelli majored in kinesiology at North Dakota.